- In spite of their name, certain varieties of this amphibian are capable of surviving in regions which are not heavily forested.

+Now we’ve explored the answers to the question, “what do tree frogs eat?” in detail, it is time to take a look at just how they get their food.
 As with most other frog varieties, tree frogs rely on their incredible tongues to catch prey.
 Frog saliva can function as both a solid and a liquid, and that lends it an incredible sense of adhesion and can operate at speeds of up to four meters per second.
 It’s an incredibly effective tool for hunting down insects, but the tree frog is further assisted by their adhesive feet.
 The pads on their toes are filled with fluids that help them stick to surfaces, and they can adjust to accommodate a wide variety of different textures by adjusting the grip of their long toes.
 Arboreal tree frog species take advantage of these skills to get close to getting hunting spots and within reach of flying prey.

 Tree frogs have exceptional eyesight that functions well at night.
 Naturally, they operate as nocturnal hunters.
 Their forward-facing eyes give them a narrower field of view but allow them to follow insects more closely and strike with precision.
 The primary factor in what insects end up dinner and which getaway comes down to how much they move.
 The American green tree frog, in particular, tends to prioritize frequently moving prey over larger prey — suggesting that motion is the primary trigger for an attack.
 That’s a smart evolutionary adaptation considering that frogs can’t chew and need to swallow their prey whole.
 There’s even some evidence that frogs have developed a preference for specific prey based on their movement patterns — a possibility reflected in the fact that the green frog prioritized common flies over four different mosquito species.